-Pollachi Assault Controversy: Aishwarya Rajesh, GV Prakash And Others Condemn The Heinous Crime
+Pollachi Assault Controversy: Aishwarya Rajesh, Varalaxmi And Others Condemn The Heinous Crime

 Some time ago, the leader of a gang--involved in sexually harassing women in Pollachi-- was arrested by the Coimbatore Police and this grabbed a lot of attention from the local media.
 A few members from the gang had harassed a teenager in Pollachi and recorded a video of the heinous crime.
 Needless to say, these ghastly actions ruffled a few feathers and raised questions about the safety of women.
 It soon came to be known that there were more videos and several other women had been harassed over the years.